What is the MATCH list?

 - Depositing excessive counterfeit sales.

-- Failure to comply with PCI DSS requirements.
+- Failure to follow PCI DSS guidelines.

-While being on the MATCH list won’t cause you to lose any currently active merchant accounts in good standing, the most serious consequence is that you will struggle to open any new ones while you’re on it.
+While being on the MATCH list won’t cause you to lose any currently active merchant accounts in good standing, the most severe consequence is that you will struggle to open any new ones while you’re on it.

-Mastercard’s acquirers are required to consult the list before onboarding a new merchant, and in the vast majority of cases they will flat-out reject any merchant on it.
+Mastercard’s acquirers are required to consult the list before onboarding a new merchant, and in the vast majority of cases, they will flat-out reject any merchant on it.
 Some payment processors that specialize in handling high-risk accounts will accept these merchants, but they will also charge exorbitant rates for their services.

 There’s no formal notification process when a merchant is placed on the MATCH list.
 Most of them only find out they’re on it when they apply for a new account and get rejected.